-Install Key Manager on Upstream Kubernetes
+Install MinIO KMS on Upstream Kubernetes

 This procedure assumes that the user interacting with the Kubernetes cluster has authorization to: